SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 [video src="https://videos.softuni.org/hls/Java/Java-Advanced/05-Exception-Handling/EN/Java-Advanced-Exceptions-and-Error-Handling-9-10-handling-exceptions-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-**Catching an exception of a particular class causes the caption of all its inheritors (child exceptions), as well.**
+**Catching an exception of a particular class automatically catches the child classes of that particular exception (if any).**

 See the following example: